The most common arguments against ethical fashion and why they’re BS

 If we gradually increase the demand for ethical fashion, and vote with our pockets for those companies working with factories implementing fair trade standards, we’re showing the fashion industry what we want, and encouraging them to raise their standards.

-On average, just 4% of the price of a piece of clothing sold in Australia goes toward workers’ wages in garment factories.
+Research for Oxfam’s What She Makes campaign found that, on average, just 4% of the price of a piece of clothing sold in Australia goes to the wages of the workers who made it.
 Fashion brands would only need to raise their prices by ten cents per item of clothing to begin to improve wages.

 ethical fashion